whywhy36/coworker-bot/docs/quickstart.md

 Open `_local/coworker-bot-quick-start.yaml` and set:
 - `GITHUB_ORG` — the org name from Step 1
-- `GITHUB_BOT_USERNAME` — optional; the GitHub App's bot username (e.g. `coworker-bot`) or any arbitrary name.
-Defaults to `coworker-bot`.
-Used for deduplication: events where the bot's comment is last are skipped.
+- `GITHUB_BOT_USERNAME` — **required for deduplication**; the GitHub App's bot username (e.g. `my-app[bot]`).
+GitHub App installation tokens cannot auto-detect this — it must be set explicitly.
+You can find the exact value by checking a comment already posted by the app in GitHub.

 `GITHUB_REPOSITORIES` is **auto-detected from the installation token** (via `GET /installation/repositories`) and can be left commented out.
 Uncomment and set it only if you want to override the auto-detected list.